-It is recommended that Stonnington City Council implements the findings of this study by preparing and exhibiting an amendment to the Stonnington Planning Scheme that would:
+It is recommended that the City of Stonnington implements the findings of this study by preparing and exhibiting an amendment to the Stonnington Planning Scheme that would:

-- Retain the twenty (20) individual places and five (5) precincts on the Heritage Overlay, with their relevant boundary and Schedule to the Heritage Overlay control changes; - Remove 819-821 High Street from the Heritage Overlay in relation to HO123; - Remove the Neighbourhood Character Overlay in relation to 5-15 and 10-24 Bailey Avenue, and 1-34 and 2-18 Valentine Grove, Armadale. - Add the three (3) new individual places that meet the threshold for local heritage significance as individual heritage places on the Heritage Overlay; - Add the four (4) new precincts that meet the threshold for local heritage significance as precincts on the Heritage Overlay; - Amend the relevant Stonnington Planning Scheme Heritage Overlay maps, as required the extent of registration for the individual place, serial listings and precincts are the curtilages defined by the mapping included in the citations and provided as GIS polygon data to Council.
+- Retain the twenty (20) individual places and five (5) precincts on the Heritage Overlay, with their relevant boundary and Schedule to the Heritage Overlay control changes; - Remove 819-821 High Street from the Heritage Overlay in relation to HO123; - Remove the Neighbourhood Character Overlay in relation to 5-15 and 10-24 Bailey Avenue, and 1-34 and 2-18 Valentine Grove, Armadale. - Add the three (3) new individual places that meet the threshold for local heritage significance as individual heritage places on the Heritage Overlay (two (2) individual places not included in the Heritage Overlay - see Addendum); - Add the four (4) new precincts that meet the threshold for local heritage significance as precincts on the Heritage Overlay; - Amend the relevant Stonnington Planning Scheme Heritage Overlay maps, as required the extent of registration for the individual place, serial listings and precincts are the curtilages defined by the mapping included in the citations and provided as GIS polygon data to Council.